 Council tax bands and bills

-Properties are placed into one of eight bands (A-H) depending on their market value on 1 April 1991.
+To calculate your bill, the Valuation Office Agency decides the band your property is in.
+There are eight bands (A-H) depending on the property market value on 1 April 1991.

 You can check your Council tax band by visiting the Valuation Office Agency website.

 If you want to challenge your band you can do so online by completing the Council tax band formal challenge form.
 Please be aware that following the outcome bands can go up, down or stay the same.

 The list below shows the bands for Council Tax for 2021-22 based on a full charge